MohammadArmaan/farm-bridge/README.md

 5. Open a Pull Request

 ## Developers

-FarmFund was built in 2025 by final year students of Don Bosco Institute of Technology
+FarmBridge was built in 2025 by final year students of Don Bosco Institute of Technology

 -   [Mohammad Armaan](https://mohammadarmaan.co.in)
 -   Mohammed Moinuddin
 -   Muhammed Shaheer